 The Peak District is an ancient landscape, with settlements here since the very earliest days of human civilisation.
-And it has more than its fair share of spooky places – from ancient castles to windswept moors, many with tales of mysterious sightings or chilling noises.
+And it has more than its fair share of spooky, mysterious places – from ancient castles and stone circles, to wild woods and windswept moors, many with tales of ghostly sightings or chilling noises.

-So with Halloween fast approaching, we thought we’d share our pick of the Top 5 Spookiest Spots in the Peak District.
+We thought we’d share our pick of the Top 5 Spooky Spots in the Peak District.
 Do you dare to explore them…?!

 5. Black Harry’s Gate, Coombs Dale